 Call for Abstract

-12th World Congress on Green Chemistry and Technology , will be organized around the theme “”
+13th World Congress on Green Chemistry and Technology, will be organized around the theme “Sustainable Chemistry and its key role in waste management and essential public service to fight against COVID19”

-Green Chemistry 2021 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Green Chemistry 2021
+GREENCHEMISTRY-2023 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in GREENCHEMISTRY-2023

 Submit your abstract to any of the mentioned tracks.